TCBL/tcbl-user-data-manager/README.md

 ### 1.a Enable HTTPS for the application (optional)

-**Only when run as a standalone application.
+*Only when run as a standalone application.
 You can also run it in combination with a reverse proxy that provides a certificate.
 In this case, see **1.b.
-Configure a reverse proxy**
+Configure a reverse proxy**.*

 In order to use OpenID Connect, the application needs to be able to receive https requests.
 Two options here: using a self-signed certificate or a certificate from a Certificate Authority.